vlc-rpc/vlc-discord-rpc/README.md

 ## Issue Guidlines
 - Use a descriptive title
 - Explain the expected behavior vs actual behavior
 - Post your config __without your keys__!
 At the very least, say whether you're using detatched or not.

+## Removed Features
+Some features are no longer working due to Discord updates.
+This includes:
+- Displaying time left in show
+- Displaying buttons